SUBMIT A PROPOSAL

 Project Approval Process

 Proposals are reviewed twice per year, in the spring and fall.
-Contact Julie Garbini at email@example.com for current proposal deadlines.
+Email firstname.lastname@example.org for current proposal deadlines and to submit proposals.

 The RMC Research & Education Foundation has a three-step approvals process: